-Long termconsumption of alcohol can cause pancreatitis which is a painful condition, causing vomiting, fever and weight loss.
+Long-term consumption of alcohol can cause pancreatitis which is a painful condition, that causes vomiting, fever, and weight loss.
 It can be fatal.

 Alcohol can cause reduced libido and infertility in men.
 In women, long-term use of alcohol can cause infertility.